-Swap your flip flops for wellies, put on your brightest coloured raincoat and follow our itinerary for a rainy day and see how the weather doesn’t have to dictate your holiday fun!
+Swap your flip flops for wellies, put on your raincoat, follow our itinerary for a rainy day and see how the weather doesn’t have to dictate your holiday fun!

 9 am to 10 am: Start your day with a walk in the rain